35+ Mistakes That Led to Archaeological Discoveries03 Apr 2023

 According to estimates, the butter was produced roughly 2,000 years ago.
 Also discovered in a bog was a ball of butter that was about 5,000 years old when it was discovered, so this was not the first time butter had been located there.
 It's startling that the butter is theoretically also edible, despite the fact that eating it is not recommended.

 The Rosetta Stone is one of the most significant historical discoveries.
-It is the key to understanding the hieroglyphs found in Egypt and dates to 196 B.C.
+It is the key to understanding the hieroglyphs found in Egypt and date to 196 B.C.

 Nothing is more unexpected than finding an archaeological site without ever leaving your home.
 Evidently, at least for Lucas Asicona Ramirez, having an old house has its advantages.